 In the Plugins menu in WordPress, bulk-deactivate all plugins.

 Open up your WordPress site.
-Usually, you need to do this on a new device or browser so you don’t have to worry about a cached page skewing test results.
+Usually, you need to do this on a new device or browser, so you don’t have to worry about a cached page skewing test results.
 If the loading issue is fixed, then it’s definitely one of these plugins.
-This can be a legit solution for how to find out which plugins are slowing down your WordPress site.
+This can be a legitimate solution for determining which plugins are slowing down your WordPress site.

 Step 5: Install Your Plugins One-by-One Again

 This step is crucial.
-This is where you will identify which plugin or plugins are slowing down your WordPress site.
-You need to go one by one through your list, reactivating one at a time.
+This is where you will identify which plugins or plugins are slowing down your WordPress site.
+You need to go through your list one by one, reactivating one at a time.

-If your list includes any known slowest plugins, then start with that one.
-Otherwise, you must start at the top of your plugins list.
+If your list includes known slowest plugins, start with that one.
+Otherwise, you must begin at the top of your plugins list.

-Then when the first plugin is again installed, go and open your staging website.
+Then, when the first plugin is installed, open your staging website again.
 What’s your tale of the loading time?
 Is it still as fast or close enough as your website was without any plugins activated?
-If so, then this plugin is fine to keep.
+If so, then this plugin is OK to keep.

-Deactivate the plugin once more.
-You need to repeat the test with the next plugin on the list.
+Some WordPress users even claim that inactive plugins can slow down your website.
+So, deactivate the plugin once more.
+You need to repeat the test with the following plugin on the list.

-Also, make sure you only have one plugin at a time active at any given time.
-When you have discovered which one is creating slower loading times on your WordPress site, it’s time to take action on the live site.
+Also, make sure you only have one plugin active at a time at any given time.
+When you have discovered what is creating slower loading times on your WordPress site, it’s time to take action on the live site.

 Step 6: Delete the Slowest Plugin

 As you conducted this test in your staging site, you don’t need to bother with reactivating your plugins there.
-Instead, just go to your live WordPress site and delete that slow plugin.
+Instead, delete that slow plugin and go to your live WordPress site.

 Step 7: Quickly Find a Faster Plugin Replacement